redhat-aqe/review-rot/README.md

                         Pull requests duration in terms of y=years,m=months, d=days, h=hours, min=minutes
   -f {oneline,indented,json}, --format {oneline,indented,json}
-                        Choose from one of a few different styles.
+                        Choose from one of a few different styles --show-last-comment [show_last_comment]
+                        Show text of last comment and filter out pull requests in which last comments are newer than specified number of days
-  --reverse             Display results with the latest first.
-  --debug               Display debug logs on console
+  --reverse             Display results with the most recent first --comment-sort        Display results sorted by last comment --debug               Display debug logs on console --email EMAIL [EMAIL ...]
+                        send output to list of email adresses

 SSL:
   -k, --insecure        Disable SSL certificate verification (not
                         recommended).
   --cacert CACERT       Path to CA certificate to use for SSL certificate
-                        verification.
+                        verification
 ```

 ## Web UI